r0973/lib_handler/README.md

 # lib_handler
-a cross platform way of link to *.so or *.dll
+a cross platform way of linkage to *.so or *.dll